English Literature BA (Hons) – 2020 entry

 English Literature placements

-Unusually for an English literature degree programme, we offer the opportunity for you to take a Professional Training placement.
+Unusually for an English literature course, we offer the opportunity for you to take a Professional Training placement.
+Surrey was the first English course to introduce a Professional Training component, in 2008, and our experience as a leader in professional training will help you make the most of the year.
 A Professional Training placement will give you the opportunity to develop valuable transferable skills in analysis, reflection, communication and organisation.

 Subject to availability, a placement will help to enhance your employability by giving you experience in degree-related professions such as publishing, marketing, the media industries, teaching, creative writing, or arts administration.